Foreign relations of the Republic of Texas: Belgium

 Texas had a consulate in Antwerp.
 Just five years after Belgian independence, Texas declared independence.
 Texas exported cotton, corn, and other raw materials to Belgium.
 Belgium exported iron, tea, beer, and many other products to Texas.
 Belgium had a legation in Austin, and Texas had an embassy in Brussels.

 Denmark

 Denmark was very hesitant to recognize Texas at first, as it deemed its relations with Mexico a priority, and worried that recognition of Texas would violate the 1827 Treaty of Friendship, Trade and Navigation it had signed with Mexico.
 Denmark, though not extending itself diplomatically, did however go as far as allowing Texan goods into Danish ports but would later put a tariff on all imports from Texas.
 Aside from the almost one-way trading, relations between the two nations were almost non-existent.

 Trade between the two nations was minimal, but the Texas did export some cotton and corn to Denmark and its colonies.
-Denmark may have exported some wheat and finished goods to the Texas; however, this cannot be proven.
+Denmark may have exported some wheat and finished goods to the Texas republic; however, this cannot be proven.
 Trade did not last long before Denmark put a tariff on Texan goods.